 July 20, 1935 ~ Organist André Isoir born ~ Recorded over 50 albums.
 Acclaimed for his interpretation of Johann Sebastian Bach's The Art Of The Fugue.
 Best known as head organist at Eglise St Medard church, a position he held from 1952 through 1967 ~ Isoir passed away in 2016

-July 20, 1933 ~ Rock & roll singer Buddy Knox, full name Buddy Wayne Knox, born in Happy, Texas, USA ~ Best known for Party Doll, a Billboard No.1 hit in 1957.
-Buddy Holly-drummer Jerry Allison later stated the song would serve as the inspiration for his drumming on Not Fade Away ~ Knox passed away in 1999
+July 20, 1933 ~ Rock & roll singer Buddy Knox, full name Buddy Wayne Knox, born in Happy, Texas, USA ~ First singer of the rock and roll era to reach the top of the charts with a self-penned song, his Party Doll produced by Norman Petty hitting the No.1 spot in 1957.
+Subsequently, Knox would score several more hits through the early-1960s, most notably Hula Love and Lovey Dovey.
+Buddy Holly-drummer Jerry Allison would later state Knox's Party Doll had served as inspiration for his drumming on the Holly track Not Fade Away ~ Knox passed away in 1999

 July 20, 1933 ~ Michelle Jacqueline Jeanne Fricault, commonly known as lyricist, songwriter Michelle Senlis, born in Montgeron, France ~ Wrote or co-wrote songs such as C'Est Un Jour A Naples for Dalida, Rachel for Juliette Gréco and Quatre Cents Enfants Noir for Christine Sevres.
 Others who recorded her songs include Edith Piaf, Leo Ferré, Marguerite Monnot, Jean Ferrat, Fabienne Thibeault, Hugues Aufray, Noëlle Cordier, Mireille Mathieu, Regine Zylberberg and Jacques Hustin ~ Senlis passed away in 2020

-July 20, 1932 ~ Singer, banjoist, songwriter Iain Mackintosh born ~ Inspired to take up the banjo after attending a Pete Seeger concert.
+July 20, 1932 ~ Folk singer, banjoist, songwriter Iain Mackintosh born in Glasgow, UK ~ Inspired to take up the banjo after attending a Pete Seeger concert.
 Known for his self-deprecating wit Mackintosh was regarded as a vital exponent of the Scottish folk revival.
-Over a dozen albums to his name as a solo artist, starting in the early 1970s.
+Over a dozen albums to his name as a solo artist, starting in the early-1970s.
 Perhaps best known for penning Pawn Song, recorded with his first band the Islanders.
 Also a member of the Skerries, and the Other Half.
 Regularly backed artists such as Hamish Imlach, Gaberlunzie, and Watt Nicoll ~ Mackintosh passed away in 2006

 July 20, 1927 ~ Composer, conductor Michael Gielen, full name Michael Andreas Gielen, born in Dresden, Germany ~ Closely associated with the Royal Swedish Opera.
 Premiered works by György Ligeti, Karlheinz Stockhausen and Bernd Alois Zimmermann.
 Has also worked with the Oper Frankfurt, the National Orchestra Of Belgium, the Cincinnati Symphony Orchestra, and others ~ Gielen passed away in 2019